Mafaz-Dev/week-10-assignment/README.md

     ]
     ```

-4.  **Tested file upload and retrieval:** I uploaded a test file to the bucket and verified that I could retrieve it successfully.
+4.  **Tested file upload and retrieval:** I uploaded the assignment file to the bucket and verified that I could retrieve it successfully.

-**Deliverables:**

-*   **Screenshot of file upload:** I took a screenshot showing the file successfully uploaded to the `yourname-blogapp-media` bucket in the AWS Console.

 ## Part 4: IAM User and Policy for S3 Media Bucket Access

 To control access to the media bucket, I created an IAM user with specific permissions.

-1.  **Created the IAM user:** I went to the IAM Console and created a new user named `blog-app-user`.
+1.  **Created the IAM user:** I went to the IAM Console and created a new user.
 2.  **Created a custom policy:** I created a custom policy with the following JSON, replacing `yourname-blogapp-media` with my actual bucket name:

     ```json